bazelbuild/bazel-blog/_posts/2017-08-25-introducing-sandboxfs.md

 are most certainly going to mutate (for simplicity if anything).
 But the current code is now sufficient to experiment and play with.

-As sandboxfs is now effectively an open-source project, please take a look and report any features you would like to see, any bugs you encounter, and...  if you decide to delve into the code and address any of the many `TODO`s in it, feel free to send us your Pull Requests!
+As sandboxfs is now an open-source project, please take a look and report any features you would like to see, any bugs you encounter, and...  if you decide to delve into the code and address any of the many `TODO`s in it, feel free to send us your Pull Requests!

 Enjoy!